 Ongoing development and support

 We will support you every step of the way with ongoing training, support and guidance.
-Your Supervising Social Worker will work with you and your family, and you'll also have the opportunity to get to know other foster carers, and attend regular support groups and family days if you wish (currently on hold due to the pandemic).
+Your Supervising Social Worker will work with you and your family, and you'll also have the opportunity to get to know other foster carers and attend regular support groups and family days if you wish.